Our History

 During the spring of 1941, leading citizens of Grayson County were discussing the possibility of acquiring a tract of land to lease to the Federal Government for some sort of government installation.
 At first they were considering the feasibility of a powder manufacturing munitions plant.

 In March 1941, the late County Judge Jake J. Loy of Sherman went to Washington, D.C., to further the project idea.
-As he discussed it with various officials, the idea developed.
-Cooperation with the United States Army Air Corps expansion program, Judge Loy secured favorable considerations for a basic flying training school for Grayson County.
+As he discussed it with various officials, an idea developed.
+In cooperation with the United States Army Air Corps expansion program, Judge Loy secured favorable considerations for a basic flying training school for Grayson County.

 County Commissioners began to work on the project and the tract of land originally selected for the powder or munitions plant was found to be suitable for a flying field.

 L. B. Omohundro, Sherman Chamber of Commerce president and T. J. Long, Denison Chamber of Commerce president, held options on the site.
-On June 10, 1941, the Grayson County voters approved a sixty thousand dollars bond election for the purchase of the tract of land for lease to the United States Government.
-By December 1941, Perrin was under construction and early cadres were in place getting equipment and support services set up for the opening of the flying school.
+On June 10, 1941, the Grayson County voters approved a sixty-thousand-dollar bond election for the purchase of the tract of land which would be leased to the United States Government.
+By December 1941, Perrin Field was under construction and early cadres were in place getting equipment and support services set up for the opening of the flying school.
 Perrin Air Force Base began as an Army Air Field and was one of the first basic flying training schools to become operational following the attack on Pearl Harbor on December 7, 1941.

 Early Development